bsmith89/snakemake-boise/README.md

 ### Phony targets

-Sometimes its nice to have targets that don't refer to actual files.
+Sometimes we want to build a bunch of different files simultaneously.

 ```snakefile
 rule all: